semrush/intergalactic/website/docs/patterns/loading-states/loading-states.md

 #### When we use it

-Loading / searching data.
-Data is filtered / sorted / searched for no longer than 5 seconds.
+Loading/searching data.
+Data is filtered/sorted/searched for no longer than 5 seconds.

 > 💡 If the download is fast, you can do without this state.